mattrrobins/palletLabels/README.md

 - Item number (barcode scannable)
 - Total quantity (barcode scannable)
 - Auto generated date
-- The requisite math for easily checking a count on a pallet.
+- The requisite math for easily checking a count on a pallet